Plan communications and communicate the plan.

 Planning for communication needs a bunch of things

-Stakeholder register provides information about all people who are going to be affected by the execution or output of the project, all people who may affect the project, and all those who think they are going to be affected.
+Project documents such as Requirements documentation and Stakeholder register are referred to.
+The latter provides information about all people who are going to be affected by the execution, or output of the project; all people who may affect the project; and all those who think they are going to be affected.
 Knowing these people is important from communications perspective so proper information can be given to them at the right time to keep them happy, and enable them to make decisions.

 Knowing organizational structure, and policies regarding information flow along the hierarchy, templates, communication plans from earlier projects and documented lessons learnt by other project managers will help plan well.